Allegheny Mound Ant Facts & Information

 How do I get rid of Allegheny mound ants?

 If Allegheny mound ants are nesting on a property, it is usually best to call a pest control professional.
 There are several methods they can use to control Allegheny mound ants.

-Orkin technicians are trained to help manage Allegheny Ants and similar pests.
-Since every building or home is different, your Orkin technician will design a unique ant treatment program for your situation.
+Orkin Pros are trained to help manage Allegheny Ants and similar pests.
+Since every building or home is different, your Orkin Pro will design a unique ant treatment program for your situation.

 Keeping ants out of homes and buildings is an ongoing process, not a one-time treatment.
 Orkin’s exclusive A.I.M. solution is a continuing cycle of three critical steps — Assess, Implement and Monitor.
 Orkin can provide the right solution to keep ants in their place...out of your home, or business.

 Understanding Allegheny Mound Ants

 Color: Allegheny mound ants have a reddish head and thorax.
 The abdomen and legs are dark brown to black.

 Size: The workers vary in size from 3.2 to 6.3 mm.